MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

     * `FrozenWorld_GetEdges(SPONGY, …)`
     * `FrozenWorld_GetSupports()`

-Note that you should enable both flags to get useful diagnostic recordings.
+You should enable both flags to get useful diagnostic recordings.
 Enabling just the includeTransient flag by itself only really makes sense if your only intention is to replay SPONGY snapshot data for offline scene testing.

 ### Serializing (saving) Frozen World state